Digitization of the Med Tech Industry

 The documentation requirements on a medical device manufacturer are both growing and changing, forcing the development effort to become increasingly focused on the paper trail.

-For safety reason, compliance rightfully requires each step and decision to be carefully recorded.
-Even though being a just and fair requirement, the operational reality of such a process unrelentingly divides the attention of a professional R&D work force from innovation to administration.
+For safety reasons, compliance rightfully requires each step and decision to be carefully recorded.
+Even though being a just and fair requirement, the operational reality of such a process unrelentingly divides the attention of a professional R&D workforce from innovation to administration.
 A traditional paper-based approach is simply not up to the task of managing the interconnected nature of the DHF.

 Digitizing the development documentation process and rely on a unified repository for the design history file management will not only increase the efficiency of the work and free up valuable innovators from menial documentation tasks.
 It also makes it possible to automatically analyze and verify the completeness and consistency of the DHF artifacts, increasing the quality of output.